aws-samples/bedrock-claude-chat/README.md

 ./bin.sh
 ```

 - You will be asked if a new user or using v1.
-If so, enter `y`.
+If so, enter `n`.
 - After about 30 minutes, you will get the following output, which you can access from your browser

 ### Optional Parameters